Case Transfer Criteria and Procedures

 DCFS has specialized CSEC units that serve children that have been victims of commercial sexual exploitation.
 CSEC units are located at the Broadway office and the LASD Human Trafficking Bureau in Monterey Park.
 In addition, staff are co-located in various law enforcement stations.
 CSEC section can be reached at (213) 660-6912 or by email at CSEC@dcfs.lacounty.gov.

-To be eligible to transfer into the CSEC specialized units, the identified child/NMD must be coded on the CSEC data grid in CWS/CMS as an identified child/NMD of commercial sexual exploitation.
+For CSEC transfer eligibility, the identified child/NMD must be coded on the CWS/CMS CSEC data grid as an identified child/NMD of commercial sexual exploitation.
 Children/NMDs coded as "at risk" with no verifiable commercial sexual exploitation will be reviewed by the program and accepted at the discretion of the CSEC units.

 New cases identified through the CSEC First Responder Protocol with substantiated allegations of exploitation will be directly transferred to a CSEC unit.
-Cases open to the regions that are identified through the law enforcement First Responders Protocol that have substantiated allegations for exploitation can be referred to the CSEC in-box for case review, provided that all other requirements have been met.
+Open regional office cases identified through the law enforcement First Responders Protocol with substantiated allegations for exploitation can be referred to the CSEC in-box for case review, provided that all other requirements have been met.

 Due to the placement instability of many children/NMDs identified as CSEC , the CSEC units will accept cases where the placement is unstable or the child/NMD is a runaway and their whereabouts are unknown.

-For children/NMDs that are identified as “at risk” on the CSEC Data Grid; they can be referred for support from the following resources:
+Children/NMDs identified as “at risk” on the CSEC Data Grid can be referred for support from the following resources:

 • The Runaway Outreach Unit for trained CSEC secondary support and/or